 Your Financial Situation Is Sorted Out

-According to Hershenson, it’s not necessary that you’re totally financially secure before marriage, but you should have an idea of where each of your finances stand before diving into a legal commitment to each other.
+According to Hershenson, it’s not necessary that you’re totally financially secure before marriage, but you should have an idea of where each of your finances stands before making a legal commitment to each other.
 “Finances should be openly discussed prior to marriage, including any debt either of you has, whether each partner is expected to contribute to paying debt obtained prior to the marriage, how much income you make, whether you will have separate or joint accounts, how you will handle bills, and your beliefs about having savings,” she says.

 “Owing money or not having a high-paying job are not signs you aren’t ready for marriage, but how you handle finances and whether that’s compatible with your partner’s views matters,” she adds.